Please use the links below to navigate to each section of Who's Gone Bust in retail.

 UK Flooring Direct, the online floor-covering retailer, went into administration in early July 2023.
 This Coventry-based business was acquired via pre-pack administration by Keswick Flooring, a subsidiary of Nestware Holdings, which owns UK retailer Carpetright.
 All 85 Flooring-Direct staff will continue with the new owner which wants to develop its ebusiness further.

-Ideal World, a transaction-based shopping channel, went into administration early in July.
-It was based in Paterborough.
-So far the news is that a majority of its 275 employees are to be made redundant.
-It was started in 1980 as mail-order company, Wrightway Marketing, using press advertisements and a presence at exhibitions.
+Ideal World, a transaction-based shopping channel based in Peterborough, went into administration early in July 2023.
+The Company's owners blamed Covid for creating a change in consumer behaviours that led to falling sales at Ideal World.
+Most of its 275 employees have been made redundant.
+The business's assets, goodwill and IP have been acquired by Shop TJC Limited, an Indian-owned subsidiary of Vaibhav Global, which is to re-start transmission, but from London.
+Ideal World was started in 1980 as mail-order company, Wrightway Marketing, using press advertisements and a presence at exhibitions.
 As a TV channel, operating eventually on Digital Terrestrial Television (DTT), online and satellite, it started in 2000.
 Last year it sold its Craft Arm to Hochanda Global (owner of the Craft Store).

 Le Pain Quotidien, the Belgian Bakery and coffee shop chain, went into administration again in June 2023.
 It previously went into administration in 2020.
 Its eleven sites in London have closed, except St Pancras, which is operated by a separate comany.
 The firm was adversely impacted by Covid-19 and has struggled in a competitive market at a time when high streets have not regained the footfall they had in 2019. .The UK operations have been run by Brunchco since 2020.
 Le Pain Quotidien had 26 sites in April 2020, but closed eleven when the business was transferred to Brunchco.
 The U.S. operations went into Chapter 11 and closed all their stores, although some have now reopened.
 The number of job losses from the Company's failure is 250.